signalogic/SigSRF_SDK/mediaTest_readme.md

 Here are some notes about the above command lines and what to look for after they run:

-1) Both examples above contain two (2) G711a streams, but in the second example the first stream generates two (2) child streams (per RFC8108, see [Multiple RTP Streams (RFC8108)](#user-content-multiplertpstreams) above), as highlighted in red in the mediaMin [run-time stats](#user-content-runtimestats) screen capture below.
+1) Both examples above contain two (2) G711a streams, but in the second example the first stream generates two (2) child streams (per RFC8108, see [Multiple RTP Streams (RFC8108)](#user-content-multiplertpstreams) below), as highlighted in red in the mediaMin [run-time stats](#user-content-runtimestats) screen capture below.
 In the [stream group](#user-content-streamgroups) output, there should be no underrun (labeled as FLC, or frame loss concealment, in the [run-time stats](#user-content-runtimestats)), packet logs should be clean, and with no event log warnings or errors (highlighted in green).

 ![OpenLI HI3 intercept processing, mediaMin run-time stats](https://github.com/signalogic/SigSRF_SDK/blob/master/images/openli_hi3_intercept_run-time_stats.png?raw=true "OpenLI HI3 intercept processing, mediaMin run-time stats")